 Perhaps you understand that a depressive episode drove you to gamble in the first place — or make a regrettable return.
 Maybe normal gambling behavior led to problem behaviors that eventually drove you into a state of complete hopelessness.
 Alternatively, the jury could be out — when it comes to an unrelenting whirlwind of problem gambling and depression, you may feel like you’re in a “chicken or the egg” scenario.
 However, that doesn’t mean you’re stuck forever.

-October may be Depression Awareness Month, but we at 800-GAMBLER understand that the effects on your day-to-day life aren’t exclusive to 31 days.
-If you or an individual close to you has a gambling problem, reach out to our confidential helpline today.
+October may be Depression Awareness Month, but at 800-GAMBLER, we understand that the effects on your day-to-day life aren’t exclusive to 31 days.
+If you or an individual close to you has a gambling problem, reach out to our free confidential helpline today at 1-800-GAMBLER.